Student Housing Guest Policy and Visitors

 A guest is any person who is not a full-time resident of the specific apartment or suite.

-Monday through Sunday – All guests, including residential students, may not enter a residence prior to 9:00 a.m., and guests must leave campus residential units by 10:59 p.m., unless the host student has registered their guest with the Public Safety office or completed an online guest registration form.
+All guests, including residential students, may not enter a residence prior to 9:00 a.m., and guests must leave campus residential units by 10:59 p.m.

 Registration of overnight guests is necessary so the college can identify those individuals staying on campus, in the event of an emergency.
 All guests must comply with Central Penn policies while on campus.
 It is the host’s responsibility to inform their guest(s) of Central Penn’s policies.
 As a host, the student will be held personally responsible for any violation of college policy committed by his/her guest(s), regardless of severity.
 For safety and security purposes, each unit will not exceed 8 guests.